 - File Explorer (including third party file managers) – for picking from any sound file stored in your storage (external or internal).

-If you make the choice to ALWAYS use one of this, you won’t get a prompt to Complete action using… when selecting tones from here going forward.
+If you make the choice to ALWAYS use one of this, you won’t get the prompt to Complete action using… when selecting tones from here going forward.

 Clear the Current Default for Ringtone and Notification Sound

-2. On the upper right part of the page beside the gear icon select the three dots.
-There you’ll get two choices:
+- On the upper right part of the page, tap on the three dots.
+That will reveal two choices:

 - Show system

-- The first and the quickest is that you can select Reset app preferences and be done with it.
-However, note by doing this you also do a system-wide clearing of defaults for other apps (e.g. default launcher, browser, file manager etc.).
-It also does clears the permissions, so you’ll have to allow apps access to various permissions all over again.
+- The first and the quickest way is to select Reset app preferences and be done with it.
+However, note by doing this you’ll also clear defaults for all other apps (e.g. default launcher, browser, file manager etc.).
+Additionally, it clears all the app permissions, so you’ll have to give grant apps their required permissions when prompted.

-- The second is that you clear the default for the specific app without interfering with the set defaults and permissions for other apps.
-To do this:
+- The second option is to clear the default for the specific app without interfering with the defaults and permissions of other apps, as follows:

-6. Select it and tap on the CLEAR DEFAULTS button.
+- Select this option then tap on the CLEAR DEFAULTS button.

-7. In the app’s settings scroll down and under Open by default it should read Some defaults set.
-Select it and tap on the CLEAR DEFAULTS button.
+- In its settings scroll down and under Open by default it should read Some defaults set.
+Select it then tap on the CLEAR DEFAULTS button.

-Now go back to Audio Profiles and try changing the call ringtones or notification sound.
+Now go back to your phone’s Sound settings and try changing the call ringtones or notification sound.
 You should now get the prompt to complete the action using any of the choices above.